Pickman123/Private-Projects/documentations/Creating Trigger from Quix Job.md

-# Creating an Automation Trigger from a Quix Job
+# Creating Trigger from Quix Job

 Automations can be initiated directly from Quix jobs.
 These triggers can operate at either the **site level** or **account level**, depending on your use case.